Plan the Ultimate European Vacation

 Currency: € Euro

 Fun facts: The Spanish prefer lunch at 2pm afterwards a short siesta.
-Dinner starts at h or _^pm, and if you show up for a party before midnight you’ll be considered early.
+Dinner starts late, and if you show up for a party before midnight you'll be considered early.